conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 ### Buffer size

 You want a long buffer.
-You can't have a inifinite one like on Linux, but you can make it long in Settings > Main > Size & Pos > Long console output.
+You can't have a infinite one like on Linux, but you can make it long in Settings > Main > Size & Pos > Long console output.
 Set it to 9999.

 ### One tab per group